Do you struggle to feel motivated in certain aspects of your life?

 Even though motivation provides you the energy to do something, that energy needs to be focused somewhere, or else it has nowhere to go!

 Yet, Having Meaning isn’t as complex as it may seem.
-The only guidelines are that it should add value to something or someone that matters to you.
+The only guidelines is that it should add value to something or someone that matters to you.

 Next, is gaining Forward Movement.
 In short, it means that you just keep going towards your goal through momentum.
 And, to keep up this momentum, you have to keep moving forward.